Dooby Do’s and Don’ts: What you need to know about marijuana in Colorado

 What safety restrictions are there?

 Colorado law requires shops to be located at least 1,000 feet away from schools.
-Local governments may have additional restrictions, such as the minimum distance from neighborhoods, parks or places of worship.
-The state has also mandated marijuana products must be sold in childproof packaging.
-Sharing or giving marijuana to minors is a crime, with similar penalties as providing alcohol to minors.
+Local governments may impose additional restrictions, such as setting a minimum distance from neighborhoods, parks or places of worship.
+The state has also mandated marijuana products must be sold in childproof packaging with clear labeling showing the marijuana symbol, a red triangle framing the letters “THC” and an exclamation point.
+Sharing or giving marijuana to minors is a crime with similar penalties as providing alcohol to minors.

 (The Denver Post; Colorado Department of Revenue: Permanent Rules Related to the Colorado Retail Marijuana Code, pp. 2, 114)

 As a Summit Daily News reader, you make our work possible.

 Now more than ever, your financial support is critical to help us keep our communities informed about the evolving coronavirus pandemic and the impact it is having on our residents and businesses.
 Every contribution, no matter the size, will make a difference.

 Your donation will be used exclusively to support quality, local journalism.